rolandbernard/thesis-axiom-weakening/notes/Thesis.md

 - [x]  05 July 2023 – upload a digital copy of the thesis
 - [x]  10 July 2023 – the necessary credit points must be achieved
 - [x]  13 July 2023 – make sure that the thesis supervisor approves your admission to the final exam
-- [ ]  16 July 2023 – send the presentation slides for the thesis defence to the Faculty Secretariat
+- [x]  16 July 2023 – send the presentation slides for the thesis defence to the Faculty Secretariat
-- [ ]  21 July 2023 – final exam at 10:30 in D003
+- [ ]  21 July 2023 – final exam at 09:40 in D003

 [Plan](Thesis/Plan.md)